leftathome/chef-workflow-tasklib/README.md

     $ bundle

-To get started, create a Rakefile and include the base set of tasks (the 'default' workflow)
+To get started, run the `chef-workflow-bootstrap` utility which will create some files in your repo.
+It will not overwrite anything.

+    $ bundle exec chef-workflow-bootstrap

+If you already had a `Rakefile`, it will not be modified.
+To use the tasks, add these two lines to your `Rakefile`:

 ```ruby
 require 'chef-workflow-tasklib'